spantaleev/sijax-python/docs/intro.rst

         Sijax.request('update_news');
     </script>

-Here's what we've really done so far:

-* We've created a page element and assigned an ID to it, so that we can easily update it.
-* We've called the ``Sijax.request()`` function from the browser, passing the name of the function we want to handle our request
-* Sijax now creates a special request to your Python server
+Sijax now creates a special request to your Python server.

 We'll define the following Python function that handles the news feed update and we'll make it available for calling, by registering it with Sijax::